amida-tech/recruitment-registry/api/docs/api.md

 const request = require('superagent');
 ```

 Snippets in later stages of the document can depend on variables that are defined in previous snippets.
 Each snippet is a promise and can be chained.
-A full chain, [run-all.js](./run-all.js), that starts from a clean database and exercises all the snippets is included in the repository.
+A full chain, [run-all.js](./run-all.js), that starts from a clean database and exercises most of the snippets is included in the repository.

 ##### Seed Data